Individuals: Parents & Children

 There is lots of evidence to suggest that early intervention is very important for children.
 Parents often worry about ‘labelling’ their child, but this can be vital for them to understand about themselves and how they will learn best.

-No screenings are 100% reliable but our online screening checklists may give you a better idea of your child’s strengths and challenges which could be signs of dyslexia.
+No screenings are 100% reliable but our Child Screening Form may give you a better idea of your child’s strengths and challenges which could be signs of dyslexia.
 We can then contact you to discuss possible options.

 If you are thinking of investigating possible dyslexia, we would always advise you to talk to your child’s teacher or the school SENCO and show them the results of the screening.
 It is good to work together to support your child and for the school to be involved from the start.

-If you would like to discuss this please contact us by phone on 01442 463950 or email or you may want to book a consultation where you can discuss your concerns and get some information and advice on the possible next steps for you and your child.
+If you would like to discuss this please contact us by phone on 01442 463950 or email or you may want to Book a call where you can get some information and advice on the possible next steps for you and your child.

 There are many different reasons for wanting an assessment for your child:

-• Your son or daughter may be going to university next year and need an assessment to apply for the Disabled Students’ Allowance (DSA).
+- Your child may be going to university next year and need an assessment to apply for the Disabled Students’ Allowance (DSA).

 We offer a range of assessments, details of which are provided opposite.

-If you are not sure and would like to discuss with someone please either call us on 01442 463950 or request a call back.
+If you have any questions and would like to discuss these with someone please either call us on 01442 463950 or Book a call

 Your child should have had an eye test recently (ideally within the last six months).
 If they wear glasses or use coloured overlays, they should bring these with them to their appointment.
 If you or the school have any concerns about your child’s hearing this should also be checked before the appointment.